 Legal departments that engage tough business concerns like cost control, efficiency improvements, and big data management without creating a means of measuring progress deprive themselves of many of the benefits of their own labor.
 Thus, creating effective metrics becomes a key consideration.

-At Assigned Counsel, all of our recruiters are licensed attorneys.
+At Assigned Counsel, all of our legal recruiters are licensed attorneys.
 As a result, we understand the importance of having the qualified legal team members you need exactly when you need them.
 To learn more about the ways we help our clients reimagine their legal staffing, contact us today.